How much does a Freight Broker Bond cost?

 Should an applicant opt not to obtain a surety bond, another security option is to place the $75,000 into a trust fund by filing Form BMC-85.
 However, this option requires full collateral up front, so it is typically large brokers with established financial stability that choose this option.
 Newer freight brokers are encouraged to file a surety bond since it only requires an annual premium (typically 2-4% of the bond amount), rather than collateral.

-Have any questions concerning your freight broker bond?
+Have any questions about your freight broker bond?
 Talk to a surety specialist today by calling 1 (800) 308-4358 or complete our bond request form online and an expert will contact you immediately.

 Freight broker license bonds are valid for one year from the date it is issued.
 If either the broker or surety wishes to terminate the bond during that year, a 30-day notice of cancellation must be sent to the FMCSA.
 During the 30 days prior to cancellation, the surety remains liable for any claims filed against the bond.

 The Federal Motor Carrier Safety Administration (FMCSA) is the regulatory authority for freight brokers and forwarders.
 According to Title 49, U.S.C.
-13904, freight brokers and forwarders must register with FMCSA before beginning business operations and arranging for the transportation of any goods.
-Brokers must have either three years of relevant experience or satisfactory evidence of their knowledge in the freight industry in order to be approved for their license.
+13904, freight brokers and forwarders must register with the FMCSA before beginning business operations and arranging for the transportation of any goods.
+Freight brokers must have either three years of relevant experience or satisfactory evidence of their knowledge in the freight industry to be approved for a license.
 In order to become a licensed freight broker, applicants must take several additional steps required by the FMCSA:

 - file OP-1 Application for Motor Property Carrier and Broker Authority